YuliiaPolovynka/Master-Thesis/ObtainedClustersAnalysis_README.md

 # ObtainedClustersAnalysis.R - script description

-This script compares clustering results obtained from different methods used in the thesis.
+This script compares clustering results obtained from different methods used in the thesis and containes code for Chapter 4 Clustering and Comparison: Investigation of Groups of Similar Plays.

 ## Overview